mathew-fleisch/bashbot/examples/list-examples/README.md

-# Bashbot Example - Add Example Command
+# Bashbot Example - List Example Commands

-In this example, a json example can be added to a running configuration json.
+In this example, all of the json filenames are aggregated and sorted as a list.
+The values listed can be passed to the commands [add-example](../add-example) and [remove-example](../remove-example)

 ***Note: This will not work when the configuration json is mounted as a configmap.
 Use the seed method if bashbot is deployed in kubernetes to use this example***

 ## Bashbot Configuration

-This command is triggered by sending `bashbot asdf` in a slack channel where Bashbot is also a member.
+This command is triggered by sending `bashbot list-examples` in a slack channel where Bashbot is also a member.
 There is no external script for this command, takes no arugments/parameters, and expects Bashbot's examples directory to exist.
 This command takes no arguments.

 ```json
 {